dart-lang/site-www/src/_guides/language/effective-dart/design.md

 doesn't know if any code outside of its view is using it.

+### CONSIDER declaring multiple classes in the same library.

+Java and C# tie the organization of files to the organization of classes — each file may only define a single top level class.
+Dart does not have that limitation.
+Libraries are distinct entities separate from classes.
+It's perfectly fine for a single library to contain multiple classes, top level variables, and functions if they all logically belong together.

+Placing multiple classes together in one library can enable some useful patterns.
+Since privacy in Dart works at the library level, not the class, this is a way to define "friend" classes like you might in C++.
+Every class declared in the same library can access each other's private members, but code outside of that library cannot.

+Of course, this guideline doesn't mean you *should* dump all of your classes into a huge monolithic library, just that you are allowed to place more than one class in a single library.

 ## Classes

 Dart is a "pure" object-oriented language in that all objects are instances of